loda-lang/loda-programs/programs/oeis/list2.md

 * [A228319](http://oeis.org/A228319) ([L12 program](A228319.asm)): The hyper-Wiener index of the graph obtained by applying Mycielski's construction to the star graph K(1,n).
 * [A228344](http://oeis.org/A228344) ([L12 program](A228344.asm)): Floor(3*n^2/4) - 1.
 * [A228693](http://oeis.org/A228693) ([L11 program](A228693.asm)): Largest number of maximal independent sets of nodes in any tree on n nodes.
+* [A229013](http://oeis.org/A229013) ([L11 program](A229013.asm)): Number of arrays of median of three adjacent elements of some length-5 0..n array, with no adjacent equal elements in the latter.
 * [A229154](http://oeis.org/A229154) ([L17 program](A229154.asm)): The clubs patterns appearing in n X n coins, with rotation allowed.
 * [A229183](http://oeis.org/A229183) ([L07 program](A229183.asm)): a(n) = n*(n^2 + 3)/2.
 * [A229277](http://oeis.org/A229277) ([L10 program](A229277.asm)): Number of ascending runs in {1,...,3}^n.
 * [A229446](http://oeis.org/A229446) ([L09 program](A229446.asm)): Number of 3 X n 0..2 arrays with horizontal differences mod 3 never 1, vertical differences mod 3 never -1, and rows and columns lexicographically nondecreasing.
 * [A229489](http://oeis.org/A229489) ([L09 program](A229489.asm)): Conjecturally, possible differences between prime(k)^2 and the next prime for some k.
-* [A229504](http://oeis.org/A229504) ([L09 program](A229504.asm)): Number of defective 3-colorings of an n X 2 0..2 array connected diagonally and antidiagonally with exactly one mistake, and colors introduced in row-major 0..2 order.
+* [A229504](http://oeis.org/A229504) ([L08 program](A229504.asm)): Number of defective 3-colorings of an n X 2 0..2 array connected diagonally and antidiagonally with exactly one mistake, and colors introduced in row-major 0..2 order.
 * [A229580](http://oeis.org/A229580) ([L09 program](A229580.asm)): Number of defective 3-colorings of an n X 2 0..2 array connected horizontally and antidiagonally with exactly one mistake, and colors introduced in row-major 0..2 order.
 * [A229593](http://oeis.org/A229593) ([L06 program](A229593.asm)): Number of boomerang patterns appearing in n X n coins, rotation not allowed.
 * [A229788](http://oeis.org/A229788) ([L08 program](A229788.asm)): 6*2^n - n^2 - 5*n - 6.